South American nations at the FIFA World Cup: 2022: The third Argentina World Cup title

+Only four South Americans appeared for the first time since 2006, and again because Australia eliminated the team sent to the intercontinental repechage - this time around, Peru.

 Group Stage: Argentina and Brazil won, while Ecuador and Uruguay lost against Netherlands & Senegal and Portugal & Korea.
 It was the first time since 2002 that only two South American teams won the group stage.